What is the AMEX Black Card?

 – Doug Smith, Director, American Express Europe (in an interview to Snopes.com)

-How to get the AMEX Black Card – become a black card member
+How to get the American Express Black Card and become a black card member

-You cannot apply for the AMEX Centurion Card online and is not listed among their other charge cards on their website.
-However, the Terms & Conditions of the Cardmember Agreement for AMEX black card can be found online here (current as of 31 March 2016).
+You cannot apply for the American Express Centurion Card online and is not listed among their other charge cards on their website.
 While the exact eligibility requirements for the Centurion Card have never been explicitly stated by American Express, the word on the street is that prospective candidates must:

 - Be an active American Express cardholder for at least 1 year